ltaylanozgur/Facies-Classification/README.md

 <a id='section3'></a>
 ### License
-This project is my final project for EME 597-004 Data Analytics for Earth and Energy Systems course given in Energy and Mineral Engineering Department of the Penn State University.
+This project is my final project for EME 597-004 Data Analytics for Earth and Energy Systems course (Fall 2023 semester) given in Energy and Mineral Engineering Department of the Penn State University.
 This is an educational project; therefore, all materials are free to be used.